CFRO-FM

-CFRO-FM, licensed and owned by Vancouver Co-operative Radio, is a non-commercial community radio station in Vancouver, British Columbia.
+CFRO-FM (100.5 MHz) is a non-commercial community radio station in Vancouver, British Columbia.
 It is a legally registered co-operative and is branded as Co-op Radio.
-The station broadcasts on 100.5 MHz FM and have studios and offices on Columbia Street off Hastings Street. in Vancouver's Downtown East Side, while its transmitter is located atop Mount Seymour.
+It is owned by Vancouver Co-operative Radio, with studios and offices on Columbia Street off Hastings Street in Vancouver's Downtown Eastside.
+The station airs programmes in four categories: public affairs and news, music, multi-lingual and arts.
+The group producing each programme is mostly self-governing, within the co-operative frame.
 CFRO is a member of the National Campus and Community Radio Association.